Code-Artist/CodeArtEng.SQLite/README.md

 * NuGet: [System.Data.SQLite.Core](https://www.nuget.org/packages/System.Data.SQLite.Core)
 * .NET Framework 4.8

-## Key Features of SQLiteHelper
+## Key Features of SQLite Helper
-SQLiteHelper comes with a set of features aimed at making your interaction with SQLite databases as smooth as possible:
+SQLite Helper comes with a set of features aimed at making your interaction with SQLite databases as smooth as possible:

-1. **Manage Connection String:** With SQLiteHelper, you only need to provide the file path to the database file.
-It takes care of the rest.
+1. **Manage Connection String:** `SQLiteHelper` requires only the database file path to establish a connection, streamlining the process significantly.
-2. **Automatic Open and Close Connection:** SQLiteHelper handles the connection to the database with a helper class.
-This means you no longer need to keep track of the connection status or worry about forgetting to release the database after a write operation.
+2. **Automatic Open and Close Connection:** `SQLiteHelper` employs a helper class to manage database connections, obviating the need for manual tracking of connection states and ensuring proper release post-write operations.
-3. **Object Mapping to Database Class:** SQLiteHelper allows you to perform read and write operations from the database with a single method call.
-It maps objects to the database class, simplifying the process of data manipulation.
+3. **Object Mapping to Database Class:** `SQLiteHelper` facilitates single-method read and write operations to the database by mapping objects directly to the database class, thereby simplifying data manipulation tasks.
-4. **Handle Queries from Different Database Sources:** SQLiteHelper is capable of handling queries from different database sources, providing you with the flexibility you need when working with multiple databases.
+4. **Handle Queries from Different Database Sources:** `SQLiteHelper` is adept at processing queries from various database sources, offering the requisite flexibility for managing multiple databases.
-5. **Utility Function**: Utility method such as `ClearTable`, `GetPrimaryKeys`, `GetTableSchema`  and others are implemented with measures to prevent SQL injection which could be easily overlook for beginners.
+5. **Utility Functions:** `SQLiteHelper` includes utility methods such as `ClearTable`, `GetPrimaryKeys`, `GetTableSchema`, among others, all designed with safeguards against SQL injection—a common oversight for novices.

-In conclusion, SQLiteHelper is a powerful tool for developers working with SQLite databases.
-It simplifies the process of database interaction, allowing developers to focus more on the application logic and less on writing SQL queries.
-Whether you’re developing a small application or a medium-sized project, SQLiteHelper can help streamline your development process.
+In summary, `SQLiteHelper` stands as an invaluable asset for developers engaging with SQLite databases.
+It significantly streamlines database interactions, thereby enabling developers to allocate greater focus on application logic rather than on the intricacies of SQL query construction. `SQLiteHelper` is adept at enhancing the development workflow for both small-scale applications and medium-sized projects alike.In summary, `SQLiteHelper` stands as an invaluable asset for developers engaging with SQLite databases.
+It significantly streamlines database interactions, thereby enabling developers to allocate greater focus on application logic rather than on the intricacies of SQL query construction. `SQLiteHelper` is adept at enhancing the development workflow for both small-scale applications and medium-sized projects alike.

 ## Anatomy of SQLiteHelper
-* **SQLiteHelper** *(abstract)*: This is the primary helper class for the SQLite database.
-It encompasses all methods for reading from and writing to the database.
+* **SQLiteHelper** *(abstract)*: Primary class for the package.
+It encompasses all methods necessary for database read and write operations.
-* **SQLiteDatabaseHandler** *(abstract)*: This is a subclass derived from SQLiteHelper.
+* **SQLiteDatabaseHandler** *(abstract)*: This is a subclass derived from `SQLiteHelper`.
 It inherits all features from the SQLiteHelper class and additionally has the ability to toggle between remote and local databases, as well as synchronize data from a remote source to a local cached copy.
 * **SQLiteDataReaderEx** *(extension)*: Extension class for `SQLiteDataReader` which handle `null` check for get value method.
 * **SQLAttribute**: Attribute base class for table mapping.